seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 For a quicker tutorial, go to the [W3 schools C# tutorial](https://www.w3schools.com/cs/default.asp) to learn about the basics or C#

 Then, used this tutorial called [roll a ball](https://learn.unity.com/project/roll-a-ball) where I learnt the basics of unity and how it works.
+Make sure you follow the tutorial that corrosponds to the version of unity you are using

 After that, I watched [this video](https://www.youtube.com/watch?v=bkE1YSSdOLU) as reference for making the piano in unity